hunterxcobby/100-days-of-code/log.md

 7. Explored the significance of the "this" keyword in methods and how it refers to the current object.

-8. Introduced constructors as a way to create reusable object blueprints, making it more efficient to create multiple objects with shared properties and methods.
+8. learned constructors as a way to create reusable object blueprints, making it more efficient to create multiple objects with shared properties and methods.

 9. Emphasized the ubiquity of objects in JavaScript, pointing out their use in built-in APIs and objects like String, Array, and Document.